With so many of us stuck at home amid the coronavirus shelter-in-place order, it could actually be the perfect time for … potty training!

-SC: On the flip side, are there any ways in which this could actually be more difficult right now?
+SC: On the flip side, are there any ways in which potty training could actually be more difficult right now?

 Sandler: If parents are under a lot of stress or are working from home and relying on screens to keep their child occupied, they probably don’t have the bandwidth to get this done.
 A lot of parents are struggling in this situation right now.
 On the other hand, families can save a lot of money by ditching the diapers, so if parents can take a week or two off of work to lay a foundation and they have other caregivers who can work together with them, it could work.
 We had some families in this situation who were able to work with grandparent caregivers and get it done.

-SC: When is a child likely to be ready?
+SC: When is a child likely to be ready for potty training?
 How can parents tell?
 Or, alternately, is child “readiness” even the right question to be asking?